Interview with Ray Sullivan

 Author of Project: Evil

 Ray Sullivan is a British author born and raised in north Wales.
 He completed a 24 year military career in the Royal Air Force before returning to north Wales to work in the public and private sector.
-He is currently a lecturer in aeronautical engineering when not writing.
+Until he retired he was a lecturer in aeronautical engineering when not writing.
 Ray's writing is impossible to pidgeon-hole - his novels range from sci-fi, to military adventure to comedic.
-His latest book is Hotel California, a dark comedy thriller.
+His latest book is Bronze, a murder mystery featuring an explosives ordnance disposal expert cum detective.

 Buy this book